ESG Regulatory Reporting Virtual Conference: How to Comply With Regulations and Investor Expectations

 In March 2023, the Committee of Sponsoring Organizations of the Treadway Commission, (COSO) issued new supplemental guidance entitled: Achieving Effective Internal Control Over Sustainability Reporting (ICSR).
 Using the globally recognized 2013 COSO Internal Control – Integrated Framework (ICIF), the intended outcome according to COSO is “to build trust and confidence in ESG reporting, public disclosures and enterprise decision-making.”
 We will discuss the following issues:

-• Why was the guidance issued now?
+• Development of the guidance

 • Structure of the guidance and relationship to the 2013 ICIF